Chavit Singson: Political career

-In the 2010 Philippine presidential election he endorsed the bid of Manny Villar of the Nacionalista Party and in the 2013 elections he supported the candidates of the United Nationalist Alliance.
+In the 2010 Philippine presidential election he endorsed the Nacionalista presidential nominee Manny Villar and in the 2013 elections he supported the candidates of the United Nationalist Alliance.

 Singson has served as governor of Ilocos Sur for multiple terms.
-In 2019, he was elected as mayor of Narvacan under the local party Bileg Ti Ilokano.
+From 2019 to 2022, he served as mayor of Narvacan under the local party Bileg Ti Ilokano.

 Singson is also a longtime supporter of boxer Manny Pacquiao who was elected as senator in 2016.
-However they had a falling out after Pacquiao pushed to increase the tobacco excise tax.
+However, they had a falling out after Pacquiao pushed to increase the tobacco excise tax.
 Singson opposed Pacquiao's move saying that the tax increase would "kill" the tobacco industry, with his province Ilocos Sur being a major tobacco producer.
 Singson alleged that his unnamed "handlers" advised Pacquiao to project an image of someone who "isn't easily controlled by anyone" – by Pacquiao disassociating with Singson.

 On June 19, 2021, Singson joined the Nationalist People’s Coalition.
+In October 2024, he filed his candidacy to run in the 2025 Philippine Senate election.
+On January 12, 2025, he withdrew his candidacy due to health concerns caused by pneumonia.